ritveak/Learning-Angular/README.md

 # Learning Angular
  A repo that I will come back to for refreshing my angular knowledge.

-Refer to the Doc for references.
 Understanding the projects can be difficult...

-Refer doc to look for basic tips, tricks and issues that I confronted and resolved, might come in handy for beginners.
+So, refer doc to look for basic tips, tricks and issues that I confronted and resolved, might come in handy for beginners.

 Contents:
 <ol>